National Climate Report - February 2011

 For years, the Climate Divisional Dataset was the only long-term temporally and spatially complete dataset from which to generate historical climate analyses (1895-2013) for the contiguous United States.
 Traditionally, the monthly values for all of the Cooperative Observer Network (COOP) stations in each division are averaged to compute divisional monthly temperature and precipitation averages/totals.

-NCEI's Monitoring Branch transitioned to a more modern 5km gridded divisional dataset in early 2014.
+NCEI's Monitoring Section transitioned to a more modern 5km gridded divisional dataset in early 2014.
 This dataset is based on a similar station inventory as was the former dataaset.
 However, new methodologies are used to compute temperature, precipitation, and drought for United States climate divisions.
 These improve the data coverage and the quality of the dataset, while maintaining the current product stream.
-More detailed information on the transition and the resulting impacts can be accessed here: Gridded Division Dataset Transition.
+More detailed information on the transition and the resulting impacts can be accessed here: History of the U.S. Climate Division Dataset.

 February 2011 had a very active weather pattern over the contiguous United States.
 A high amplitude circulation (one with many troughs and ridges and low pressure sytems) dominated during the first part of the month, resulting in several winter storm systems moving across many parts of the country.
 Significant troughing occurred in the West early in the month, sending frigid Canadian air plunging into the Lower 48 States.
 By the 10th, the maximum national snow cover extent for the month, about 65 percent, was reached.
 Snow cover extent was the 9th largest for February for the contiguous U.S. and 8th largest for North America in the 45-year satellite snow cover extent record.